vmware-archive/PCF_AWS_StartStop/service/README.md

 ===============

 This utility is used to help stop/start PCF installations on AWS.
-In this example, it assumes you have your AWS Access Key and AWS secret key configured in a file located in ~/.boto
+In this example, it assumes you have your AWS Access Key and AWS secret key configured in a file located in ~/ called .boto

 contents of ~/.boto file